B’nai Mitzvah at Kavana

 When: In the months leading up to the ceremony.

-Ceremony plans include:
+Ceremony plans may include:

-• Setting start-time and approx. length of the service.
+Setting start-time and approx. length of the service.

-• Figuring out logistics and ritual items needed (e.g. tallit, Torah transport, kippot, kiddush cup, etc.).
+Figuring out logistics and ritual items needed (e.g. tallit, Torah transport, kippot, kiddush cup, etc.).

-• Determination of “honors” / family participation in the ceremony.
+Determination of “honors” / family participation in the ceremony.

-Who: B’nai Mitzvah student + officiating rabbi.
+Who: B’nai Mitzvah student + officiating Rabbi.

 When: Meetings typically start 3-5 months out from the ceremony.

-7. Schedule a rehearsal
+8. Schedule a rehearsal

-When: 1-2 weeks before ceremony.
+When: 1-2 weeks prior to the ceremony.

 8. Celebrate!